Suleman614/Hot-Seat/README.md

 ## Gameplay Overview

 1. Host creates a room and shares the generated code.
-2. Players join the lobby (at least 3 required).
+2. Players join the lobby (3+ by default; configurable via `MIN_PLAYERS`).
 Host can tweak timer lengths and round counts.
 3. Each round assigns a rotating hot seat and a random question.
 4. Hot seat submits the real answer while everyone else submits decoys.
 5. Voting phase: everyone except the hot seat guesses the real answer (cannot vote for themselves).